naavis/remonttimies/README.md

 The project is being currently developed with Visual Studio 2013.
 The libraries are added to the project via Visual Studio Property Sheets.

 __NOTE:__ Currently the property sheets define User Macros that point to the relevant library directories.
-Since the paths to these directories will most likely be different on your computer, you will need to edit the macros by hand.
+Since the paths to these directories will most likely be different on your computer, you will need to edit the macros by hand, or place the libraries in the location pointed by the User Macros.
 This will be replaced with a more sane solution later.
 If you want to reproduce the paths originally used, place the libraries under `../Libraries`.

 How to run
 ----------